 - Chia Eggs: To replace eggs in this vegan chocolate cake.
 You may alternatively be able to use flax eggs, though I haven’t tried.

-- Avocado: Rice, soft avocados will work best.
+- Avocado: Ripe, soft avocados will work best.
 Please don’t use under-ripe avocados, as they won’t blend creamy enough.

 - Coconut milk: Use canned full-fat coconut milk (not carton coconut milk).
 If you use any other vegan milk lower in fat, you’ll need to add 2-3 tablespoons of neutral oil to the dairy-free chocolate cake.